 You can always keep on going.

-A 65" TV from a make you've heard of might be £800, but the latest high performance OLED screens are well over £3,000 - both are well worth having, depending on your expectations.
+A 65" TV from a make you've heard of could be £900, but the latest high performance OLED screen will be well over £3,000 - both are worth having, depending on your quality expectations.

-Or, a reasonable quality LED downlight will cost about £20, but a really high quality one at £100 is not just better made, it gives a much better quality of light - colours look more natural and it's easier to relax.
-We may think 'LED fittings' are the same, but they're really not.
+Or, a reasonable quality LED downlight will cost about £20, but a really good quality one at £100 is not just better made, it gives much better quality of light - colours look more natural, and everything looks better - it's easier to relax.
+We may think 'LED fittings' are much the same, but they're really not.

 The key measure is Colour Rendering Index or CRI - this describes how much of the natural spectrum the light puts out, so higher numbers are better.
 100% is sunlight, 85% is acceptable but really you want over 90% in the rooms you spend time in.